CMU-SAFARI/ABACuS/README.md

 ### If you do not have slurm

 We provide all configurations we use in the paper under `configs/ABACUS`.
-Simply instruct `ramulator` to use one of the configuration files.
-See the `configs/ABACUS/ABACUS1000.yaml` for annotated key configuration parameters.
-To instruct ramulator to use this config file, run the following:
+Simply instruct Ramulator to use one of the configuration files.
+See `configs/ABACUS/ABACUS1000.yaml` for annotated key configuration parameters.
+To instruct Ramulator to use this config file, run the following:

 `./ramulator -c configs/ABACUS/ABACUS1000.yaml`

-The simulation is configured to execute a single-core system running 429.mcf cpu trace with ABACuS tuned to mitigate RowHammer bitflips at a RowHammer threshold of 1000.
+The simulation is configured to execute a single-core system running the 429.mcf CPU trace with ABACuS tuned to mitigate RowHammer bitflips at a RowHammer threshold of 1000.

 ### If you already have slurm

 Adapt `slurm.py` (and `slurm_adversarial.py`) to your working environment.
-We are working on providing a methodical approach to recreating all Slurm batch scripts and `slurm.py` must be manually modified for now.
+We are working on providing a methodical approach to recreating all Slurm batch scripts, and `slurm.py` must be manually modified for now.
 To do so, modify the absolute paths in the script (e.g., lines 26, 31-66, 212-214) to reflect valid directory paths in your system.

 Executing (modified) `slurm.py` and `slurmn_adversarial.py` will generate a `run.sh` file that you can use to schedule all slurm jobs (i.e., Ramulator simulations) required to produce all data that can be used in the next step to generate all plots in the paper.